Subscribe for all my updates and don't miss a thing! Sign me up!

 Click Here and see why over 90,000 fans are raving about my YouTube Channel!

 The official language of Jamaica is English, Jamaican English.
-Jamaican Standard English is a dialect of English encompassing in a unique way, parts and mergers of both American English and British English dialects.
+Standard Jamaican English is a dialect of English encompassing in a unique way, parts and mergers of both American and British English dialects.

-Typically we use British English spellings but does not reject American English spellings.
+Typically, we use British English spellings but do not reject American English spellings.

 Although the distinction between the two is best described as a continuum rather than a solid line, it is not to be confused with Jamaican Patois (what linguists call Jamaican Creole), nor with the vocabulary and language usage of the Rastafarian movement.

 By the way, "Patois" or Patwa is a French term referring to regional languages of France, which include some Creole languages.
 But, in Jamaica, it refers to Jamaican Creole, which Jamaicans have traditionally seen as "broken", "bad", or incorrect Standard English.